News & Trends

 According to trends and techniques research platform Glass Academy, following the aforementioned steps: “the mechanical strength of tempered glass is four to five times higher than that of annealed glass.”

-Tempering reduces the chance of serious injury, but it must be done by an experienced fabricator.
+Tempering reduces the chance of serious injury, but it must be executed by an experienced fabricator.
 Skipping this step could result in spontaneous breakage, stress damage, and other imperfections.
-If glass isn’t properly edged and packed by a glass fabricator, damage could occur, even prior to shipment and delivery.
+If the glass isn’t properly edged and packed by a glass fabricator, damage could occur, even before shipment and delivery.

 Tempered glass boasts a higher bend threshold, and thus is used to construct large commercial buildings in areas experiencing severe weather.